-You see, I work abroad and goes home for a vacation two to three times a year.
+You see, I work abroad and go home for a vacation two to three times a year.
 Three times if I can afford it.
-I am not a manager or an IT engineer of some sort abroad, I am just an ordinary worker, sometimes I work at the local resto washing dishes, so I can have extra income.
-Life here abroad is not easy I need to work to stay on top of the bill payments and to send regular monthly allowance for my wife, and son, and my mom back home.
+I am not a manager or an IT engineer of some sort, I am just an ordinary worker, sometimes I work at the local resto washing dishes, so I can have extra income.
+Life here abroad is difficult I need to work to stay on top of the bill payments and to send regular monthly allowance for my wife, and son, and my mom back home.

-So whenever I go home to our beloved country for a vacation, I plan ahead.
+So whenever I go home to our beloved country for a vacation, I plan.
 That’s what people who don’t have lots of money do, plan ahead before boarding that plane in the airport.
 “Yung iba nga saka lang mag shopping” the day before their departure, so they end up over baggage.

 1. Feeling Millionaire (Just a Feeling)

-So they think they brought a big amount of money home, and it’s ok to treat themselves in extravagance.
+So they think they brought an enormous amount of money home, and it’s ok to treat themselves in extravagance.
 It’s not wrong to think this way.
 In fact, it’s okay to treat yourself once in a while.
 However, this often becomes a dangerous belief when one spends more than what they can afford.

-Now if my arrival airport is in Manila I just book Grab Taxi from the airport and ask to take me to the nearest Bus or FX Terminal in Edsa, Cubao.
+Now if my arrival airport is in Manila, I just book Grab Taxi from the airport and ask to take me to the nearest Bus or FX Terminal in Edsa, Cubao.
 I stay in Pampanga when I am in the Philippines.
 And ride FX or Bus in Cubao to go home to Pampanga.